 Skip to Content

-While many regions in the United States are home to various snake species, some states boast fewer of these reptiles.
-Whether it’s due to cooler climates, geographical isolation, or other unique factors, these nine states are known for having the fewest snake populations in the country.
+While many states across the U.S. are home to a variety of snake species, there are some places where these reptiles are surprisingly scarce.
+Whether it’s the cooler climate, geographical isolation, or other unique factors, these states are known for having fewer snakes than the rest.

 Alaska